dittofeed/dittofeed/README.md

 <br />

 Click Deploy to Render below and follow the prompts to deploy Dittofeed on Render.
+See the "Self-Host with Render" [docs for more info](https://dittofeed.com/deployment/self-hosted/render).

 <!-- TODO add link to docs -->

 <a href="https://render.com/deploy?repo=https://github.com/dittofeed/dittofeed" target="_blank" rel="nofollow"><img src="https://render.com/images/deploy-to-render-button.svg" alt="Deploy to Render"></a>

 ## Developer-centric

 Beyond having industry-standard GUI tools, we focus on developer happiness with first-in-class dev-focused features:

-* Branch-based git worflows that support marketing campaign version control.
+- Branch-based git worflows that support marketing campaign version control.
-* Write email templates in your favorite editor, checked into git - not in an un-versioned web based IDE.
+- Write email templates in your favorite editor, checked into git - not in an un-versioned web based IDE.
-* Testing SDK to test your marketing campaigns in CI.
+- Testing SDK to test your marketing campaigns in CI.
 No more manually QAing them in production.
-* Self-hostable.
+- Self-hostable.
 Protect your sensitive PII inside of your own VPC.
 Avoid volume-based pricing.
-* Journey monitoring and alerting.
+- Journey monitoring and alerting.
-* More to come.
+- More to come.

 <br />